konveyor/move2kube/USAGE.md

 ## Contact

-For any questions reach out at [slack](https://kubernetes.slack.com/archives/CR85S82A2) in [kubernetes](https://slack.k8s.io/) workspace.
+For any questions reach out to us on the Slack channel given on our website https://konveyor.github.io/move2kube/